 Gary caught quite a few fish that evening.
-We did a little bit of dry and dropper set up, and we did some nymphing in the deeper runs.
-Both produced fish - but moreso on the dropper.
-Gary hadn't fly fished in 40 years and had been practicing in his yeard with a heavy, clunky 6 weight bamboo rod.
+We did a little of dry and dropper set up, and we did some nymphing in the deeper runs.
+Both produced fish - but mores on the dropper.
+Gary hadn't fly fished in 40 years and had been practicing in his yard with a heavy, clunky 6 weight bamboo rod.
 I convinced him to give my 6 weight graphite a go, and we were off and running.
 We ironed out his cast, and by the end of the evening his presentation was spot on.

 June 12, 2017